sogaiu/janet-editor-and-tooling-info/README.md

 ## Editor-Independent Tooling

-Below are some editor-independent tools with Janet support:
+Below are some editor-independent tools with Janet support that I've seen some use of:

 * Diffing - [difftastic](https://github.com/Wilfred/difftastic)